guptasamarth200/AST-Logic-WeatherFlow/README.md

 **AST-Logic & WeatherFlow

-**🌟 Overview
+🌟 Overview

-Welcome to the Zeotap Rule Engine & Weather Monitoring System – a powerful yet simple solution designed to:
+Welcome to the WeatherRule Rule Engine & Weather Monitoring System – a powerful yet simple solution designed to:

 Rule Engine with AST – Dynamically evaluate user eligibility with customizable rules using an Abstract Syntax Tree (AST).